dphfox/Fusion/docs/tutorials/basic-state/computations.md

 ## Computed Objects

 To solve this problem, Fusion introduces a second kind of object - *'computed objects'*.
-Instead of storing a fixed value, they run a computation based on other state objects.
+Instead of storing a fixed value, they run a computation.
+Think of it like a spreadsheet, where you can type in an equation that uses other values.

 To use computed objects, we first need to import the `Computed` constructor: